mnmohsen/personalwebsite/_projects/Trystar/index.md

 In addition to design-focused work, I contributed to manufacturing systems and process documentation.

 This included:
-- Authoring work instructions for high-volume power conditioner assemblies
+- Authoring work instructions for high-volume 50 kVA and 160 kVA power conditioner assemblies
 - Creating bills of operations in Epicor for 22 parts and assemblies
 - Identifying production bottlenecks and workflow inefficiencies
 - Presenting project outcomes and recommendations to senior leadership